360 Degree Feedback Solutions

 • Upper levels should include a lot of detail in this area.

-• Middle levels should include some items in this area, but not too many.
-This is an opportunity to help people see what they will need to succeed at the next level, and also an opportunity for you to identify high potentials for promotions.
-Some degree of inspiring and motivating is relevant for anybody in a management role.
+• Middle levels should include some items in this area.
+This is an opportunity to help people see what skills they will need in order to succeed at the next level.
+It is also an opportunity for you to identify high potentials for promotions.
+People at this level might not be responsible for defining the strategic direction of the organization, but they are responsible for communicating that to their employees.
+In addition, some degree of inspiring and motivating is relevant for anybody in a management role.

 Teambuilding and Relationship Building

-• Upper levels should include a lot in this area, but some of the things that are included for mid-level might be excluded here.
-You do not have to be as thorough with regard to basic skills.
-Instead, focus more on support and relationship building at a higher conceptual level, and creating strategic alliances with other parts of the organization.
+• Upper levels should include a lot in this area.
+You don't have to be quite as thorough with regard to basic skills.
+Instead, focus more on emotional intelligence, support & relationship building at a more conceptual level, and creating strategic alliances with other parts of the organization.

-• Middle levels should include a lot of detail in this area with regard to people-skills, team management, and fostering team effectiveness.
+• Middle levels should include a lot of detail in this area, with a heavy focus on interpersonal skills, emotional intelligence, team management, and fostering team effectiveness.

 Task Management and Execution

-• Upper levels should include items that are more focused on achieving results - they would not have reached the upper level if they had not been successful at the basic skills when they were at a lower level.
+• Upper levels should include items that are more focused on achieving results - typically, they would not have reached this level if they had not been competent in the basics when they were at a lower level.

 • Middle levels should include quite a lot here, but some of the most basic items could be excluded.

-• Lower levels should include a lot in this area, focusing on the basic, fundamental skills of task management and job performance.
+• Lower levels should include a lot in this area, focusing on the basic, fundamental skills of reliability, task management, and job performance.

 • Encourages cooperation and collaboration between business units